szaumoor/ZSTweaks/README.md

 - Circlet of Netheril: this makes it more useful and final for sorcerous classes by adding one extra spell slot for level 9 as well, as well as a +7% magic damage dealt bonus.
 - Eilistraee's Boon +1: this makes the item give a bonus to non-evil elves: +1 DEX

-**Component 1666:** Make Bracers of Blinding's Improved Haste effect last 1 turn
+**Component 1666:** Make Bracers of Blinding's Improved Haste effect last 1 turn and improve speed passively

 The original lasts 20 seconds.
 Additionally, it improves weapon speed factor by 2 and movement rate by 2 (not affected by Free Action).